shammy8/strategic-agenda/README.md

 The main Angular app is inside `apps/translation-projex`.
 But most of the code is lazily loaded from the feature-characters library under `libs/feature-characters`.

-After cloning to your local PC and running `npm install`, run `nx serve` for a dev server, navigate to http://localhost:4200/.
+Clone repository to your local PC and run `npm install`.
+Then run `nx serve` and navigate to http://localhost:4200/ for a dev server.

-I mainly used the PrimeNG table component and have implemented feature such as:
+I mainly used the [PrimeNG](https://www.primefaces.org/primeng/) table component and have implemented feature such as:

 - Reorderable columns
 - Columns selection
 - Row multi select
 - Global filtering
 - Sorting
+- Pagination
 - CSV export

 As specified, I have also implemented simple CRUD functionality.